9seconds/streams/docs/source/user-guide.rst

 executed before we started to iterate the stream.
 Stream is lazy and it yields one record by one so we haven't swaped.

-I guess it is a time to proceed to API documentation.
+I guess it is a time to proceed to :doc:`API documentation <api>`.
 Actually you need to check only Stream class methods documentation, the rest of are utility ones.